d-rep/Microblog/README.md

 Editing
 =======
-This project does not require an IDE, but is setup to be edited using an [Eclipse]-based editor like [SpringSource Tool Suite].
+This project does not require an IDE, but is setup to be edited using an [Eclipse]-based editor like [Spring Tool Suite].
 You should also install the m2eclipse plugin from Eclipse Marketplace.

 1. Create a new workspace
 2. click File -> Import -> General -> Existing Projects into Workspace